 UPDATE: The Liquid Fill Gauge visual is now available to download from the Power BI Custom Visual Gallery!

-I’ve been digging into the new Power BI Custom Visual SDK and just pushed my first visual called Liquid Fill Gauge.
+I’ve been digging into the new Power BI Custom Visual SDK and just created my first visual called Liquid Fill Gauge.
 It’s a circle gauge that represents a percentage value.
 All it does at the moment is display the value and nothing is configurable.
 I will continue to push new features as I finish them.
 It is based off of Curtis Bratton‘s Liquid Fill Gauge.
-The premise of this post is to take an existing open source d3 visual and see how easy it is to create a Power BI Custom Visual out of it.

 This is Part 1 of the series, here are the other posts: